2013 Suzuki SX4 Performance

 Handling and Braking

 Most reviewers are impressed with the SX4’s steering.
 Test drivers say that the steering is sharp, and they appreciate that it’s easy to park the SX4.
-The brakes also receive positive evaluations from auto journalists, who say they are responsive and impressive for an affordable small car.
+The brakes also receive positive evaluations from auto journalists, who say they are responsive.
 Reviewers who complain focus on the SX4’s ride quality, which they say can be harsh over rough roads.

 - "Credit is due to the quick, well-balanced steering and solid body structure.
 Braking control and pedal feel are better than you might expect from a subcompact car." -- Consumer Guide